DivyanshuSingh96/FoolTheMachine/IBM-Adversarial-Attacks/README.md

 Have you ever wondered if neural networks can be fooled with just a tiny tweak in their input?

-🤔 *What if changing a single pixel could trick an AI into seeing a 3 as an 8?*
+🤔 *What if changing a single-step perturbation could trick an AI into seeing a 3 as an 8?*

 This notebook isn't just a demo it's an **interactive story** of breaking and defending a deep learning model.
 Built entirely in **PyTorch** and powered by **IBM Adversarial Robustness Toolbox (ART)**, this project is a hands-on crash course on adversarial machine learning.